allanchua101/sana/README.md

 ## Why sana?

-Inspired heavily by Werner Vogels' frugal architect laws mentioned at the 2023 AWS re:Invent keynote, `sana` aims to provide tooling that fills in the gaps in the space of serverless observation capabilities.
+Inspired heavily by Werner Vogels' frugal architect laws mentioned at the 2023 AWS re:Invent keynote, `sana` aims to provide tooling that fills in the gaps in the space of serverless observability.
 Here are some problem statements that `sana` tries to solve.

 - Detects how many functions in an account need to be migrated to the latest possible runtime.
 - Identifies how many DynamoDB tables were not configured with delete protection.